Opteo/google-ads-node/README.md

 #### Requirements:

 - [Protoc compiler](https://github.com/protocolbuffers/protobuf) installed on your machine and added to your `$PATH`
-- Latest dependencies installed.
-Make sure to use `yarn install` since some dependencies require a C++ compilation step
+- Latest dependencies installed – make sure to use `yarn install` since some dependencies require a C++ compilation step

 #### Steps: